christianalfoni/redux-nodes/README.md

 ## Devtools

-When you fire actions on the dispatcher those will appear in the Redux devtools as `some.path.in.tree.@@SET`.
+When you fire actions on the dispatcher those will appear in the Redux devtools as `some.path.in.state.@@SET`.